rust-hosted-langs/book/booksrc/chapter-interp-dicts.md

 The `Dict` itself mirrors Crafting Interpreters' implementation of a count of used entries and an array of entries.
-Since tombstones are counted as used entries, we'll add a separate `length` that excludes tombstones.
+Since tombstones are counted as used entries, we'll add a separate `length` that excludes tombstones so we can accurately report the number of items in a dict.

 ```rust,ignore
 {{#include ../interpreter/src/dict.rs:DefDict}}